Citizens

 -

-Benefits & Perks: Benefits are presented as a consistent strength, including meaningful retirement matching, tuition support, parental leave, and broad health and wellness coverage.
-Hybrid flexibility and generous PTO are repeatedly described as part of the overall employee value proposition.
+Benefits & Perks: Benefits are described as comprehensive, including retirement matching, tuition support, parental leave, and meaningful health coverage.
+Hybrid flexibility is also positioned as a notable perk for many roles.

 -